vojir/tprochazka-restful/README.md

 ), IResourceRouter::GET | IResourceRouter::DELETE);
 ```

+#### Request parameters in action name
 It's a quite long.
 Therefore, there is an option how to generalize it.
-You can add **request parameters to action name**.
 Now it will look like this:

 ```php
 $router[] = new ResourceRoute('api/v1/<presenter>/<id>/<relation>[/<relationId>]', array(